-Graduation with honors in biochemistry requires exceptional academic accomplishment as demonstrated by a biochemistry (combined biology, chemistry and biochemistry) GPA of 3.5 or above and the completion of a second semester of SYE honors research.
+Graduation with honors in biochemistry requires exceptional academic accomplishment as demonstrated by a biochemistry (combined biology, chemistry and biochemistry GPA of 3.5 or above and the completion of a second semester of SYE honors research.
 Under the direction of a faculty mentor, students conduct their SYE honors research project following either chemistry or biology department guidelines.
 Prerequisite: sponsorship by a faculty member.

-Majors and minor offered; see also Biochemistry (administered jointly with chemistry), Biology-Physics (administered jointly with physics), Conservation Biology, and Neuroscience (administered jointly with psychology).
+Majors and minor offered; see also Biochemistry (administered jointly with chemistry, Biology-Physics (administered jointly with physics, Conservation Biology, and Neuroscience (administered jointly with psychology.
 A combined major is offered with Environmental Studies.
+Note that Biology majors cannot double major in Biochemistry, Neuroscience, or Conservation Biology.